LagosPortugalGuide.com

 The interior of Sagres fort is a little sparse

-In Sagres, the bus stop is outside the tourist information, close to the fishing harbour.
-The return bus to Lagos departs from the opposite side to the tourist information centre.
-While at Cabo de São Vicente be aware of the time, as the bus gives no indication that it is about to depart (eg no toot of the horn).
-Also, if the bus is delayed reaching Cabo de São Vicente it will spend less time there so that it can depart on time.
+In Sagres, the bus stop is outside the tourist information office, close to the fishing harbour.
+The return bus to Lagos departs from the opposite side of the road.
+While at Cabo de São Vicenteflavour,flavour be aware of the time, as the bus gives no indication that it is about to depart (e.g., no sounding of the horn).
+Also, if the bus is delayed reaching Cabo de São Vicenteflavour,flavour it will spend less time there so that it can depart on schedule.

 Our most popular articles for Lagos